adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

   - `localectl` - Control the system locale and keyboard layout settings
     * after changes in locale, you have to log out and back in to reestablish environment variables

-NOTE: (Add flash cards to the topisc below)
 # Install, Update, and Configure Software

 ## 34. Installing Tarballs